Soundarya282004/Vision-to-Voice-Real-Time-Text-Recognition-System/README.md

 Exit

-Note: Press Q to close the camera and stop the program
+Press Q to close the camera and stop the program

-⌨️ Controls
-Key	Action
-Q	Quit the application